chrplr/PCBS/README.md

 # Prerequisites

-* know how to open a terminal ("Git Bash" under Window), navigate the directory structure with `cd`, `pwd` and `ls` (a useful read is [_Learning the bash shell_](http://www.linuxcommand.org/lc3_learning_the_shell.php#contents))
+* know how to open a Terminal ("Git Bash" under Window), navigate the directory structure with `cd`, `pwd` and `ls` (a useful read is <http://www.linuxcommand.org/lc3_lts0020.php>).

-* know how to download a python script from the Internet and execute from the command line
+* know how to download a python script from the Internet and execute from a command line in a Terminal.

 * know how to launch [ipython](http://ipython.org) in a terminal, or how to open a `jupyter-notebook`.

-* know how to create and modify python scripts with  a text editor such a sublime text or an IDE like spyder
+* know how to create and modify python scripts with a text editor such a sublime text or an Integrated Development Environment like spyder.

 * know basic programming concepts expressions, instructions, variables, lists, dictionaries, tests (if..then..else), string manipulations, loops (while and for), functions (call, definition, local variables), file input/output operations ) and their implementation in Python3.
 (See, e.g., [Udemy's Python programming for absolute beginners](https://www.udemy.com/python-programming-for-absolute-beginners/) or [Code Academy's _Learn Python_ module](https://www.codecademy.com/learn/learn-python) or [Openclassrooms' Apprendre à programmer en Python](https://openclassrooms.com/fr/courses/235344-apprenez-a-programmer-en-python))

 * know the basic usage of [Git](https://www.gitbook.com/), that is the commands`git clone, git pull, git init, git add, git status, git commit`.
 See
   * Openclassrooms' mooc <https://openclassrooms.com/en/courses/3321726-manage-your-code-with-git-and-github?status=published>

   * <https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners>